eva7wandb/Eva7_Weights_Heist/S13/Readme.md

 ).to(device)
 ~~~

-## Training
+### Training

-We use cross-entropy loss function with adam optimizer with learning rate of 3e-5 with StepLR scheduler.
+We use cross-entropy loss function, adam optimizer with learning rate of 3e-5 and StepLR scheduler.

 Below is the training log output.